(This article was updated on Nov. 20, 2025, with a refreshed introduction, a revised list and a table with more examples of fraudulent companies.)

 After the reporting, Lehman unwound the transactions.
 Repo 105 allowed Lehman to artificially reduce its liabilities by US$50 billion and shrank its leverage ratio from 13.9 to 12.1.

 Losses can be hidden, but only for so long.
 On 7 June 2008, Lehman announced a second-quarter loss of US$2.8 billion.
 The loss widened to US$3.9 billion in the 10 September announcement.
 Less than a week later, Lehman filed for bankruptcy as the fat lady was belting out the chorus.
 The world is still dealing with the consequences of the Lehman collapse.
-It was, without question the worst accounting scandal of all time.
+It was, without question, the most consequential accounting scandal of all time.
+In the absence of massive government and central bank intervention, the losses would have run to trillions.